Instantor Rewards: 5,000 plumber signups in 3 months with a tiered loyalty app

 Maintenance contract renewals slipping through because there's no automated follow-up

 A customer on a maintenance plan has no reason to renew unless someone contacts them at the right time.
 Without automated renewal reminders and a simple re-sign flow, those contracts expire quietly.
-According to industry cost analysis by State Industrial Products (2024), emergency plumbing services typically cost 1.5 to 2 times more than scheduled visits, making maintenance contract renewal the highest-margin work a plumbing business can protect.
-A competitor with a reminder workflow and a service agreement picks them up at renewal.
+Recurring maintenance agreements are the most predictable revenue a plumbing business has, and each lapsed renewal is a contract a competitor with a reminder workflow and a service agreement picks up at your expense.

 Technicians driving inefficient routes because scheduling doesn't account for location